Deep-AIs/DeepCOLA/README.md

 * Tensorflow
 * Keras

 The DeepCOLA algorithm utlizes TensorFlow as backend.
-The easiast way to install above libraries is by using Anaconda from the [Link](https://www.anaconda.com/).
+The easiast way to install above libraries is by using Anaconda from this [Link](https://www.anaconda.com/).
 The Anaconda tool provides built-in support for Python 3, Numpy, SciPy and Matplotlib.
 However, Keras can be installed using the following Conda comannds.

 ```
 conda install -c conda-forge keras
 ```

-Another option to run the code without Anaconda is by installing all the libraries individually using Pip3 as the code requires Python 3.
+Another option to run the code without Anaconda is by installing all the libraries individually using Pip3 as the DeepCOLA requires Python 3.

 ```
 Numpy